archzzz/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+To train the car not to drive on dust road, i also recorded recovering from dust road.
+Images look like:
+![alt text][image1]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 7225 number of data points.
+I then preprocessed this data by:
+1. clip upper half of the image since it's not useful to the driver and will add more noise to data
+2. filtered out all image that measurement is 0.0.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.